 6. Your Family

 If you have minor children and you don’t live with them you have to prove that you support them financially.
-This may be proven with the following evidence: a notarized affidavit from your ex-spouse stating that you provide support; cancelled checks showing support; or proof by showing money transfers.
+This may be proven with the following evidence: a notarized affidavit from your ex-spouse stating that you provide support; canceled checks showing support; or proof by showing money transfers.
 If there is a court order of support then you have to prove that you are paying the amount ordered by the Court.
-If you owe back child support you may not be able to naturalize.
+If you owe back child support you may not be able to Citizenship.

-If you were married, divorced, or have children then you must bring documents which establish these relationships (marriage certificates, birth certificates and divorce decrees).
+If you were married, divorced, or have children then you must bring documents which establish these relationships (marriage certificates, birth certificates, and divorce decrees).

 7. Your Criminal Records

 If you have ever been arrested, you will have to provide the certified final disposition of your record from the court.
-If you are currently on probation you will not be able to naturalize.
+If you are currently on probation you will not be able to Citizenship.
 If you have been on probation or were arrested during the last five years your application may be denied.
-If you have ever been arrested then you need to speak with an immigration attorney before you apply for naturalization.
+If you have ever been arrested then you need to speak with an immigration attorney before you apply for Citizenship.
 Some arrests may lead to removal (deportation) and or a loss of your permanent residence.

 8. Your Membership in Groups or Organizations